Gnomeo & Juliet: Production

 The film was the original idea of Sprackling and Smith, who sold the spec script to Disney through Rocket Pictures.
-Disney studio chairman Dick Cook greenlit the film, under the Disney-owned Miramax Films.
+Disney studio chairman Dick Cook greenlit the film, under then Disney-owned Miramax Films in 2006, after turning it down previously as Walt Disney Animation Studios project.
 Miramax was later sold by Disney in 2010, but the latter studio retained the rights to the film.
 Starz Animation produced and animated the film.
 After first sitting on the film as it was an animated film not by a Disney animation unit, Disney Studios then opted to release the film through its Touchstone Pictures banner.
 Australian director Adam Elliot was approached and asked to direct the film, but he rejected the offer due to the film's incompatibility with his style, as well as his lack of experience with CGI.

 Asbury got on board in 2006, and was attracted to the movie in order to work with Elton John.
 Asbury and Hamilton Shaw then rewrote the film "sort of from scratch," A particular challenge, according to Asbury was how to differentiate the ending between the original play and the movie in order to "keep daggers and poison and suicide out".
 Asbury had free range of the casting and conducted the process only through listening to voices, not knowing which actor was auditioning until he felt they were right for the character.
 Prior to the casting of James McAvoy and Emily Blunt, the roles of Gnomeo and Juliet were originally to be voiced by Ewan McGregor and Kate Winslet, respectively.

 Music

-Gnomeo & Juliet: Original Soundtrack is the soundtrack album and was released by Buena Vista Records on February 8, 2011.
-It features music by Elton John (who was also the film's executive producer), Nelly Furtado, Kiki Dee, and selections from the score composed by Chris P. Bacon and James Newton Howard (who played keyboards for Elton John and arranged strings on many previous projects).
+Gnomeo & Juliet: Original Soundtrack is the soundtrack album and was released by Buena Vista Records on February 1, 2011.
+It features music by Elton John (who was also the film's executive producer), Nelly Furtado, Kiki Dee, and selections from the score composed by Chris Bacon and James Newton Howard (who played keyboards for Elton John and arranged strings on many previous projects).

 The duet of John and Lady Gaga for "Hello, Hello" was featured in the film, released on February 11, 2011, but the soundtrack version only features John.
 Additionally, on May 4, 2011, the duet was leaked online and available for download on most sharing websites.

 Release

 Gnomeo & Juliet's worldwide premiere was at El Capitan Theatre in Hollywood on January 23, 2011.
-The film was released by Walt Disney Studios Motion Pictures under the Touchstone Pictures banner on February 11, 2011.
+The film was released by Walt Disney Studios Motion Pictures under the label Touchstone Pictures on February 11, 2011.
 The film was Touchstone's first animated film since 1993's The Nightmare Before Christmas and also Touchstone's first and only film to receive a G rating from the MPAA.
-The film was distributed by Disney worldwide except for a few countries like the United Kingdom and Canada, where Entertainment One Films released the movie.
+The film was distributed by Disney worldwide except for selected territories such as the UK and Ireland, where Entertainment One Films released the movie.
+Pathé International handled international sales for the film.
 Elton John and director Asbury presented 10 minutes of the film at the Cannes Film Festival.